ronakupadhyaya/SQL/pg/README.md

     Use the `/animals` endpoint to verify deletion.

-1. Create a `POST /create` endpoint that inserts new animals by reading `name`, `food`, `sound` from `req.body`.
+1. Create a `POST /create` endpoint that inserts a new animal by reading `name`, `food`, `sound` from `req.body`.
 Respond with `{"success": true}` if insertion is successful.